Snail664/coding-tutor/assets/questions/MiningTunnels.md

 ### Your Task

-For the map in the input data, what is the number of steps for the shortest path out of the maze?
+For the map in the input data, find the number of steps for the shortest path out of the maze?